dmitigr/style/cpp.md

 ## Naming

 Naming - is an art.
-The main purposes of naming are consistency and readability.
+The main purposes of naming are *consistency* and *readability*.

 Like the C++ Standard Library the underscore letter (`_`) must be used to separate the words of identifiers (so-called *snake case*).
 The exception is templates arguments, in which the first letter of each word is capitalized (so-called *camel case*).

+### Abbrebiations

+Abbreviations should be avoided whenever possible.
+But if the length of name exceeds the one of the [limits](#length-limits) below, intellectual effort should be made to shorten the name in a way that doesn't compromise both the consistency and clarity.
+For example, if in the class scope there are some methods that are close in meaning, which are already named without using abbreviations, then adding another method with a similar meaning using abbreviations will break the naming consistency.
+Any abbreviation used that appears during the project should be included into an abbreviation dictionary for reuse for better consistency.

 ### Length limits